 For single-action buttons (scene selection, etc.),

 single, and there will only be one event fired.
 This is a limitation of the Lutron controller which doesn’t give Home Assistant any way of knowing when a single-action button is released.

 This integration uses keypad programming to identify scenes.
-Currently, it works with seeTouch, hybrid seeTouch, main repeater, homeowner, and seeTouch RF tabletop keypads.
+Currently, it works with seeTouch, hybrid seeTouch, main repeater, homeowner, Pico, and seeTouch RF tabletop keypads.
 The Lutron scene platform allows you to control scenes programmed into your SeeTouch keypads.

 After setup, scenes will appear in Home Assistant using the area, keypad and button name.